cchadj/process-helper.net/README.md

 # Using the test project
 ProcessExecutorTester project provides all the library capabilities.

+*To build any project right click on project in sollution explorer -> build (in Visual Sutdio) or Build Selected Projects (in Rider)*
 To run the test:
 1) Build testprocess project.
-(This project create a small executable to run from ProcessExecutorTester)
+(This project creates a small executable to run from ProcessExecutorTester)
 2) Build ProcessExecutor.
-(This creates the dll to use ProcessExecutor)
+(This creates the dll in order to use ProcessExecutor from the tester )
-3) Build and run ProcessExecutorTester
+3) Build and run ProcessExecutorTester.

 You can change
 ```csharp